Rethinking Code Complexity Through the Lens of Large Language Models: Abstract

 \section{Abstract}

 Code complexity metrics such as cyclomatic complexity have long been used to assess software quality and maintainability.
-With the rapid advancement of large language models (LLMs) on code understanding and generation tasks, an important yet underexplored question arises: \textit{do these traditional complexity metrics meaningfully characterize the difficulty LLMs experience when processing code?} In this work, we empirically demonstrate that, after controlling for code length, classical metrics exhibit no consistent correlation with LLM performance, revealing a fundamental mismatch with model-perceived difficulty.
-To address this gap, we propose \ourmetric, a novel code complexity metric designed from the perspective of LLMs.
-The core premise of \ourmetric is that LLM-perceived difficulty is driven by the nonlinearity of program semantics.
-Accordingly, we decompose programs into semantic units based on entropy, organize these units into a compositional hierarchy, and quantify complexity as a principled aggregation of compositional level and branching-induced divergence, capturing cumulative model uncertainty during code processing.
-Our extensive experiments show that \ourmetric not only correlates more strongly with LLM performance than traditional metrics but also that lowering it directly enhances task performance.
+With the rapid advancement of large language models (LLMs) on coding tasks, an important yet underexplored question arises: \textit{do traditional complexity metrics meaningfully characterize the coding difficulty that LLMs perceive?} In this work, we empirically demonstrate that classical complexity metrics exhibit no consistent correlation with LLM performance, revealing a fundamental mismatch with model-perceived difficulty.
+To address this gap, we propose \ourmetric, a novel code complexity metric tailored for LLMs, grounded in the hypothesis that model-perceived code difficulty is fundamentally driven by semantic nonlinearity. \ourmetric quantifies complexity through an entropy-guided semantic compositional hierarchy, capturing the cumulative uncertainty encountered by LLMs during code understanding.
+Our experimental results demonstrate that \ourmetric exhibits strong and consistent partial correlations with LLM performance, while semantics-preserving reductions in \ourmetric consistently lead to improved downstream task performance.
+The source code is available at: \url{https://github.com/xchen121/lm-cc}.